ncent-archive/ncent-sandbox/README.md

 - - - -

 ## Stamp Token
-#### `POST /tokentypes`
+#### `POST api/tokentypes`
 #### Description:
 Instantiate a new token type.
-In the current implementation creates new tokens from nothing.
-In production, one can only stamp existant nCent into a new token type.
+In the current implementation, this creates new tokens from nothing.
+In production, one can only stamp nCent into a new TokenType
 #### Parameters:
 None
 #### Body:
 Name  | Type | Description
 --- | --- | ---
-sponsor_uuid | String | Valid wallet public key of token sponsor Name | String | Token Name totalTokens | Int | Number of tokens to be stamped ExpiryDate | Date Object | The expiration date of the tokens stamped into existance
+sponsorUuid | String | Valid public key of token sponsor name | String | Token Name totalTokens | Int | Number of tokens to be stamped expiryDate | Date Object | The expiration date of the tokens stamped into existance

 - - - -
 <br />